On the Integration of Course of Action Playbooks into Shareable Cyber Threat Intelligence: Conclusion

 \section{Conclusion}

 While cyberspace defense continuously becomes more automated and adaptive, the need for sharing automated courses of action across organizational boundaries becomes apparent.
-CACAO is the first open-source non-proprietary effort that standardizes the way we document executable course of action playbooks.
-This paper presented a common metadata template that supports the integration of course of action playbooks such as CACAO or other more abstract or proprietary into knowledge management systems like threat intelligence platforms and threat-intelligence-focused representation approaches.
+CACAO is the first open non-proprietary standard that harmonizes the way we document executable courses of action.
+This paper presented a common metadata template that supports managing and integrating course of action playbooks, such as CACAO or other more abstract or proprietary, into knowledge management systems like threat intelligence platforms and threat-intelligence-focused knowledge representation approaches.\\